Los 40 USA

 CHAMPIONS LEAGUE

-For the fifth time, the video-assistant-referee (VAR) system will be used in a Champions League final today.
+For the sixth time, the video-assistant-referee (VAR) system will be used in a Champions League final today.
 VAR was first used in a Champions League final in Liverpool’s 2-0 win over Tottenham in 2019, having been introduced in Europe’s premier club competition at the start of that season’s knockout stages.

 How does VAR work?